chrinide/library-g09/README.md

-# g09_input
+# library
+The GAUSSIAN QM PROGRAM CABINET:
-Example input format of special calculation in GAUSSIAN09.
+- Example of input file for special calculation.
+- Useful Script for user.

+## Disclaimer
+Do not trust my assessment.
+This repository is personal property.